 - The script will not delete collections that have a custom security scope

-In a further version, we are planning to add an easy way to exclude some collections and supporting users’ collections.
+In a further version, we are planning to add an easy way to exclude some devices collections and support users’ collections.

 Download the Script